HesselM/rpicross_notes/01-setup.md

 ## VirtualBox: Headless Boot

-1. Now we have SSH-access to the XCS, booting and powering down from the Host-shell would allow us to skip all most all (mouse)handling of VirtualBox (and the activation of extra windows).
-To do so, we add some aliases to `.bashrc`:
+1. Now that we have SSH-access to the XCS, booting and powering down from the Host-shell would allow us to skip almost all (mouse)handling of VirtualBox (and the activation of extra windows).
+To do so, we add some aliases to `.bashrc` on the Host:

     ```
     HOST~: sudo nano ~/.bashrc